raspberrypilearning/time-to-make/en/step_10.md

 ## More challenges
 --- task ---
-Could you add a second LED in another colour?
+Could you add a second LED to make the chooser more lively?

 Try making this blink with different timing than the first LED.

 **Tip**: you will need to define the second LED with a different variable name such as "LED2"
 --- /task ---

 --- task ---
 Try changing the LED blink pattern when the wheel stops.

 They could speed up, slow down, or alternate differently when the wheel is in it's final position.
 --- /task ---

 --- task ---
-Can you make the wheel do a little "dance" before stopping.
+Can you make the wheel do a little "dance" before stopping to add a fun finishing move?

 Experiment with `stepper.rotate()` to move the wheel.
 --- /task ---